 MELISSA BLOCK, HOST:

-Our Series this week on guns in America have sent many of you to your keyboards.
+Our series this week, on guns in America, has sent many of you to your keyboards.
 And every day, a new batch of stories sparked conversation and some heated debate at our website.
-Some listeners complained that our coverage was pro gun control, some that it was pro National Rifle Association.
+Some listeners complained that our coverage was pro gun control; some, that it was pro National Rifle Association.

 ROBERT SIEGEL, HOST:

 BLOCK: As with everything we did on this tough subject, the story also drew complaints.
-One common them among them, guns don't kill people, people kill people.
-Stop blaming guns.
-Arizona West in Carney, Missouri writes: I wish NPR, as well as the other participants of this national discussion, could refocus on the root issue at hand, violence.
-Not gun violence.
-The death of Charles Foster, Jr. is a tragic event but what caused those shots to be fired?
+One common theme among them: Guns don't kill people, people kill people; stop blaming guns.
+Arizona West in Carney, Mo., writes: I wish NPR, as well as the other participants of this national discussion, could refocus on the root issue at hand - violence, not gun violence.
+The death of Charles Foster Jr. is a tragic event, but what caused those shots to be fired?

-SIEGEL: Pamela Cant of Cheyenne, Wyoming wrote in response to reporter Kirk Siegler's story about suicide by gun in Wyoming, and she wondered why we didn't address the relationship between suicide and alcohol abuse.
-Can writes this: as a chaplain with a front row seat to these tragedies, I can say unequivocally that every gun suicide of an adult male that I've witnessed involved alcohol.
-The victim was so intoxicated that when the impulse to suicide hit and the gun was readily available, the individual had no restraining defenses.
+SIEGEL: Pamela Cant of Cheyenne, Wyo., wrote in response to reporter Kirk Siegler's story about suicide by gun in Wyoming.
+And she wondered why we didn't address the relationship between suicide and alcohol abuse.
+Cant writes this: As a chaplain with a front-row seat to these tragedies, I can say unequivocally that every gun suicide of an adult male that I've witnessed, involved alcohol.
+The victim was so intoxicated that when the impulse to suicide hit and a gun was readily available, the individual had no restraining defenses.
 If we are to seriously address our raging suicide rate, we need to start being honest about the lethal mix between booze and guns.

-BLOCK: And finally, listener Hank Gray of Phoenix City, Alabama wrote in response to my story yesterday, which took me to a shooting range in Virginia.
+BLOCK: And finally, listener Hank Gray of Phoenix City, Ala., wrote in response to my story yesterday, which took me to a shooting range in Virginia.